-REITs are real estate working for you.
-Through the diverse array of properties they own, finance and operate, REITs help provide the essential real estate we need to live, work and play.
-REITs of all types collectively own around $3.5 trillion in gross assets across the U.S., with stock-exchange listed REITs owning over $2.5 trillion in assets.
+REITs invest in America’s future.
+Through the diverse array of properties they own, finance, and operate, REITs help provide the essential real estate that revitalize neighborhoods, enable the digital economy, power community essential services, and build the infrastructure of tomorrow, while creating American jobs and economic activity along the way.
+REITs of all types collectively own more than $3.5 trillion in gross assets across the U.S., with stock-exchange listed REITs owning over $2.5 trillion in assets.
 U.S. listed REITs have an equity market capitalization of more than $1 trillion.
-In addition, more than 145 million Americans live in households with a REIT investment through their 401(k) and other investment funds.
+REITs provide everyday Americans the opportunity to invest in real estate, and more than 145 million Americans live in households that benefit from ownership of REITs through stocks, 401(k) plans, pension plans, and other investment funds.

-Nareit serves as the worldwide representative voice for REITs and real estate companies with an interest in U.S. income-producing real estate.
+Nareit serves as the worldwide representative voice for REITs and publicly traded real estate companies with an interest in U.S. real estate.
 Nareit’s members are REITs and other real estate companies throughout the world that own, operate, and finance income-producing real estate, as well as those firms and individuals who advise, study, and service those businesses.
+Nareit’s focus is to broaden and deepen REIT ownership to help a growing set of everyday American investors enjoy the benefits of holding real estate in a well-diversified portfolio, while increasing capital sources that invest in America’s future.

 Telling the REIT Story